f0rw4rd/unitas/README.md

 Unitas uses a configuration file (`~/.unitas`) to store Nessus API credentials.
 If the configuration file doesn't exist, Unitas will create a template for you.
 Make sure to update the `secret_key`, `access_key`, and `url` fields with your Nessus API credentials.

 ## Changelog

+### 1.1.0
+* Added interactive network visualization with `-H/--http-server` flag
+* Built-in HTTP server for viewing network topology
+* Interactive graph with filtering and analysis capabilities
+* Auto-loading of scan data in the web interface
+* Customizable server port with `--port` option

 ### 1.0.4